-(This is a cross-post from Google Plus.
-I find I’m doing a lot of posting there rather than here these days.
-You should circle me!.
+(This was a cross-post from Google Plus.
+You should circle me!.)

 Because I did a lot of lighting in film school (way before I became a software developer), I was largely responsible for the physical setup and lighting of the stage area.
 This turned out to be an interesting problem.
 We wanted the “white limbo” look for the photos, and we wanted to photograph as many guests as possible the night of the party (hundreds in just a few hours).
 Rather than cycling a strobe system all night, and because I’m most familiar with them, we decided to use “hot” movie lights.

 We did a number of tests of both green and white screen solutions and ultimately settled on a white screen plus a luma key extraction that Ken Arthur tweaked to perfection minutes before the guests arrived.

 To make the luma key work as well as it did, we needed a fairly broad exposure differential between the background and the subject.
 I broke out the light meter I bought in high school and decided that 2 stops would be a good split, with the subject on the underexposed end of things so that the luma keying wouldn’t eat into the subject highlights too badly.
 Ken and Tom did a lot of work on this; Tom behind the camera and Ken turning the many dials on his image processing code.